EmmaEwert/KITTY/docs/manual/tutorial.rst

 lines of code.
 Wonderful!

 .. figure:: images/tutorial-animation.gif
+	:align: center

 	Leaf, like May, initially plays her entire animation sequence in a loop.
 If you want to have your character face a specific direction from the start instead, just both set the ``Start`` and ``End`` parameters to the frame index you want in a ``Start`` method.

 Recap